Gmagon/src.gmagon.com/source/products/store/gmagon_gif/docs.md

  ### **Preface**:

 >Do you like to use animated memes to express your emotion on your social network?
 Not only memes GIFs go viral in Internet, many blogs use GIFs as illustration so as to make the content more vivid and impressive.
 GIFs are suitable for sharp-edged line art with a limited number of colors, such as logos, graphics.
 It is also good for advertising, especially in the social networking, because it can show more information in the same time and easy to tell at a glance.
 Compared to GIF, animated PNG format is able to support alpha transparency, while lacking transparency leads to rough edges in display.
 APNG takes advantage of the format's lossless compression, which favors flat areas of uniform color with well defined edges.
+The question is how to change GIF to APNG?

 Gmagon Gif is the first version of a series products that we produced for the convenience of GIF users, it only aims to the format conversion from GIF to APNG.
 The upcoming version will provide much more amazing functions and services for all users.
 If you are interested to know more about this product, and how the product can help you in your life, just read more below, and have a try, you can simply enjoy the excellent user experience delivered by our company.